changesets/changesets/packages/cli/README.md

 changeset release [--public]
 ```

 Publishes to NPM repo, and creates tags.
 Because this command assumes that last commit is the release commit you should not commit any changes between calling `version` and `publish`.
 These commands are separate to enable you to check if release commit is acurate.
-Should be part of release process on CI.

 `--public` - enables the `--access-public` flag when publishing.
 This is required if trying to publish public scoped packages.

+> **IF YOU HAVE 2FA TURNED ON FOR NPM** you need to provide your auth token.
+Currently the way to do this is to run `NPM_CONFIG_OTP=123456 yarn changeset release`.

 **NOTE:** You will still need to push your changes back to master after this